twogg-git/java-kalah/README.md

 Player 1 Kalah's is position 6, his pits are 0-5

 Player 2 Kalah's is position 13, his pits are 7-12

+## How to play

+- Always move counter-clockwise
+- Start your turn only in your pits
+- Always take all your selected pit's stones and distribute each one in the adyecent pits including your Kalah

 ## Rules